Exciting and important changes to your visit

 National Trust members: free

-The millrace and garden are open every day so you can continue to enjoy the thrill of the Mill and watch the waterwheel turning.
+The millrace and garden are open every day so you can continue to enjoy the thrill of the Mill.

 The Mill shop and South Downs Gateway are open as usual from 10am – 5pm and last entry to the Mill museum is 4:30pm.